Ariel Atom cabriolet

 MPG, running costs & CO2

 Becasue the Atom's Honda engine has been tuned to produce more power, the Atom is only capable of 31mpg fuel economy and has fairly high CO2 emissions.
-As it's designed to be used on a track and offer maximum performance, running costs will be of little importance to Atom owners, although running costs will be low due to the fact it will only be used a few times each year.
+As it's designed to be used on a race track and offer maximum performance, running costs will be of little importance to Atom owners, although they won't be quite as high as you might expect, as the car is so light.

 Interior & comfort

 The Atom is not a comfortable car to travel in.
-The sudden power delivery, vicious acceleration and firm ride is best suited to smooth roads and race tracks rather than bumpy back roads.
-Motorways are very disconcerting for both driver and passenger - we'd strongly recommend buying a pair of crash helmets to make life more comfortable, even if you buy the optional windscreen.
+The sudden power delivery, vicious acceleration and firm ride are best suited to smooth roads and race tracks rather than bumpy back lanes.
+Motorways are very disconcerting for both driver and passenger – we'd strongly recommend buying a pair of crash helmets to make life more comfortable, even if you go for the optional windscreen.

 Practicality & boot space

 The Atom is hard work to drive around town, as all of the controls are heavy.
-They're designed to withstand repeated abuse on a race track, not for nipping down to the shops.
+They're designed for withstanding repeated abuse on a race track, not for nipping down to the shops.
 The complete lack of a roof, windows, boot, glovebox, windscreen or heater makes even the simplest journeys a challenge.

 Reliability & safety

 The Ariel Atom uses an engine supplied by Honda, which is sure to be reliable.
 The rest of the car is hand-built and the attention to detail is second to none.
-As the Atom is built in small numbers, it doesn't need to meet EU crash test regulations, and there are no airbags, ABS or electronic stability control.
+As the Atom is made in small numbers, it doesn't need to meet EU crash-test regulations, so there are no airbags, anti-lock brakes or electronic stability control.
 Instead, the two seats come with race-style four-point harnesses to strap you and your passenger tightly in place.

 Price, value for money & options

 The entry-level Atom costs about as much as a top-of-the-range Volkswagen Golf or BMW 3 Series, and is far more expensive than the Caterham Seven – its only real rival.
-However, very few cars offer the Atom's level of performance, even some £250,000 supercars.
+However, very few cars offer the Atom's level of performance, even £250,000 supercars.
 Optional extras include a detachable windscreen and carbon-fibre headlamp covers.